 Test and Protect is a public health measure designed to interrupt the spread of coronavirus in the community by:

 tracing those who have been in close contact with an infected person for a long enough period of time to be at risk of infection

 supporting these close contacts to self-isolate, so that if they have the virus they are less likely to transmit it to others

 It will help to gradually change the restrictions so we can avoid a return to lockdown.

-If you are contacted because you’re considered to be at risk you will not be told the identity of the infected person unless they have given permission for their name to be shared.
+If you are considered to be at risk, you will be contacted by phone or text message.
+You will not be told the identity of the infected person unless they have given permission for their name to be shared.

 The contact tracer service operates between 8.00am and 8.00pm, 7 days a week.

 in some cases, send a text to let you know that you will be receiving a call from NHS Scotland (if mobile is available)

 call from a single, national telephone number – 0800 030 8012

 always introduce themselves, tell you why they are contacting you and address you by your name